ppeerttu/CBApp/README.md

 * rooms.js

 *Contains API-calls for room management - such as creating and getting rooms.
 Also Socket.io backend is stored there.*
+* posts.js
+*Contains API-calls for blog post management - such as creating, getting and deleting posts.*

 #### /utils
 * authentication.js